riskiest/color_calibration/doc/English/Algorithm Introduction.md

 After the linearization of the measurement data, the linear transformation is used to transform the data into a linear absolute RGB color space.
 Performing a linear transformation is equivalent to multiplying by a matrix which we called the color correction matrix(CCM)[1].
 The CCM matrix is also our goal for fitting.
 We can set the specific color space after linear transformation, such as Linear sRGB, Linear Adobe RGB, etc. Set 1 in the figure is the position to set the color space.
 Normally, the color space needs to be the same as the color space where you want to save the data so as to reduce the conversion of the color space in the inference process.

-The shape of the CCM matrix is usually $3\times3$ and $4\times3$.
+The shape of the CCM matrix is usually $3\times3$ or $4\times3$.
 The former performs linear transformation on the value of color, while the latter performs affine transformation.
 In other words.
-The color space keeps the origin unchanged after the former is transformed, while the latter can be translated.
+The color space keeps the origin unchanged after the linear transformation, while the latter can be translated.
 It can be seen that the transform set of the CCM matrix of $3\times3$ is the proper subset of $4\times3$, which means that the solution set fitted by the $4\times3$ CCM matrix is larger.
 However, the latest papers prefer to use the CCM matrix of $3\times3$ instead of the latter.

 ### Color Difference